invite-frey/is-woo-payment-fps/README.md

 * Bugfix

 ### 1.42
-* Cache QRCodes by default due to better compatibility with most systems
+* QRCodes always cached to disk due to browser incompatibility issues with dynamic generation.
 * Fixed bug preventing headers to be output on some systems

 ## Donations